Snixy Kitchen

 Gluten-Free Double Chocolate Cupcakes with Currant Filling

 Especially when cupcakes taste as rich, tender, and moist as these.
-Wearing it around my wrist reminds me that one of these cupcakes after dance class “replenishes your chocolectrolytes,” as Alanna puts it.
+Wearing it around my wrist reminds me that one of these cupcakes after dance class "replenishes your chocolectrolytes," as my friend Alanna puts it.

 Gluten-Free Double Chocolate Cupcakes with Currant Filling